AxonIQ/reference-guide/axon-server/administration/error-codes.md

       <td style="text-align:left">
         <p><b>AUTHENTICATION_INVALID_TOKEN</b>
         </p>
-        <p>This indicates that the Axon Server has been configured with authentication
-          enabled and will reject any instructions from a client application if an invalid token has been supplied.</p>
+        <p>This indicates that the Axon Server has been configured with authentication enabled and a client application has supplied an invalid token.</p>
       </td>
     </tr>
     <tr>